jaspector

 Monday through Friday, 8:00 a.m. to 5:00 p.m.
 Contact Development Services for inspector availability and scheduling windows.
 Inspections are typically scheduled for the following business day or within a few business days of the request.

-Information on this page was last verified: March 2026.
-Permit rules and fees change — confirm current requirements directly with the City of Alamogordo Building and Development Services (also referenced as the Building Official / Development Services Department) before applying.
+Source: City of Alamogordo Building and Development Services (also referenced as the Building Official / Development Services Department) ↗

 New construction of any structure; additions to existing structures; alterations, renovations, and repairs that affect structural elements, life safety systems, or occupancy classification; demolition; accessory structures (sheds, garages, carports above threshold size); pools and spas; fences and walls above specified height; re-roofing; HVAC installation or replacement; electrical service upgrades or panel replacement; plumbing additions or extensions; and mobile/manufactured home installation.

-Typical processing time is Not publicly stated on city website.
+Building permit processing times in Alamogordo, NM typically run Not publicly stated on city website.
 Contact Development Services at (575) 439-4200 for current plan review turnaround times..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in Alamogordo, NM.
 The following work is generally exempt: Owner-builder exemption: As described in General Requirements above.; Minor repair exemption: Alamogordo follows IBC Section 105.2 exemptions for minor repairs, maintenance, painting, flooring, and cosmetic work not affecting structural elements or life safety systems..
 Note: Confirm current exemption list with Development Services.
+When in doubt, confirm with the local building department before starting work.